 Mitigation is any action "determined to be cost-effective, which substantially reduces the risk of future damage, hardship, loss, or suffering, in any area affected by a major disaster" (Stafford Act, P.L.
-93-288, as amended Sec 404).
+93-288, as amended § 404).
 Mitigation saves lives, reduces property damage, and helps preserve the disaster area's economy, thus decreasing disaster assistance costs.
 Effective mitigation requires a thorough understanding of local risks, addressing the hard choices, and investing in long-term community well-being.
-Without mitigation actions, we jeopardize safety, financial security, and self-reliance.
+Without mitigation actions, we jeopardize safety, financial security, and selfreliance.
 Mitigation funding is available to state, local governments, and federally recognized American Indian Tribes to implement long-term hazard mitigation planning and projects following a Presidential major disaster declaration.
-Examples of mitigation projects may include acquiring flood-prone structures, elevations of structures, and saferooms.
+Examples of mitigation projects may include acquiring floodprone structures, elevating structures, and overseeing the construction of safe rooms.